First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 operational for a few minutes in order to reactivate the link.

-generators even for an instant.
-For all we know it would attract other
+those generators, even for an instant.
+For all we know it would attract

 RILEY: Captain, I can assure you we'd take every precaution.

-I'll give you medical supplies, I'll assist you with upgrading your
+courage.
+I'll give you medical supplies, I'll assist you with upgrading

-security, I'll even take some of you with us if you want to come, but,
+your security, I'll even take some of you with us if you want to come,

 sceptical.
 In fairness however, I will give it some further thought.